tsdinh442/tsdinh442/README.md

 - ⚡ Fun fact: ...
 -->

-` Computer vision engineer - perceive the world pixel at a time 📸 `
+` Computer vision engineer - perceive the world one pixel at a time 📸 `